WebSculptor/hardhat-template/README.md

 npm run dev
 ```

-4. To run the deploy script to a network, run this command:
+4. To run the deploy script to a network, run this command: <br />
    _Note: Make sure you change the `<your-network-name>` to the network you want to deploy to_
    _Make sure to change the file name `scripts/deploy.ts` depending on which file you want to run_